oasp/s2i/templates/devonfw/README.md

 This are the DevonFW templates to build devonfw apps using the s2i images.
 They are based on the work of Mickuehl in Oasp templates/mythaistar for deploy My Thai Star.

-- Inside the `icons` we have a custom icons for openshift.
+- Inside the `customizeOpenshift` we have a information about how to customize an Openshift cluster to show custom catalog categories, custom languages and custom icons with DevonFW logos.
+- Inside the `example-mythaistar` we have an example to deploy My Thai Star application using DevonFW templates.

 ## How to use